Thennavan (film): Soundtrack

-Critrical reception
+Critical reception

 Malathi Rangarajan of The Hindu wrote, "Thennavan would have been a tailor-made story for Vijayakanth but for the flawed script, clichéd dialogue and unappealing caricatures.
 Somewhere down the line, everyone from the director and the hero seems to have lost interest".
 Malini Mannath of Chennai Online wrote, "As for the debutant director, he seems to have seen some earlier Vijayakanth films - all the wrong ones - and taken his inspiration.
 And as for the hero, unless Vijayakanth does some serious rethinking, he's likely to lose the slight edge he has over his contemporaries".